appindesign/M-Time-Series/readme.md

 # M Functions for Time Series
 This is the catalogue for my library of custom time series M functions.
 Each catalogue entry begins with a description of the problem the function solves.

+## LinearInterpolation (under construction)
+Solve the problem of missing values in a time series by interpolating from neighbouring values.

+This is under construction - the bones of the code are here.

 ## DateTimeSafeLocalNow
 Solve the problem of LocalNow being different in the Power BI Service from on your Power BI Desktop.